dlip/tenshi/README.md

 - RP2040-Zero controller
 - Split using USB-C to connect the halves
-- Adjustable Dual Cirque 40mm trackpads
+- Slide-adjustable Dual Cirque 40mm trackpads
 - QMK Firmware
 - Custom PCB and case
+- Name from Japanense means angel (the trackpads are the halos)

 ## BOM